 - User certificate and User name + AD password: This authentication method is the combination of previously described authentication methods.

 All other authentication mechanisms are supported but the tunnel establishment is not seamless for any other authentication methods.
-User intervention is required for all other authentication methods.

-Configuration Requirements for Always On
+Configuration requirements for Always On

 Enterprise administrator must enforce the following for the managed devices: